espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  The configuration changes will be saved in the NVS partition if :ref:`AT+SYSSTORE=1 <cmd-SYSSTORE>`.
 -  The three parameters cannot be set to the same server.
 -  When ``<enable>`` is set to 0, the DNS server may change according to the configuration of the router which the {IDF_TARGET_NAME} is connected to.
+-  When ``<enable>`` is set to 1, the manually set DNS servers will always take effect, and the DNS configuration obtained from the router via DHCP will not override the manually set values.
+To restore the use of DHCP-assigned DNS, execute ``AT+CIPDNS=0`` to re-enable automatic acquisition.

 Example
 ^^^^^^^^